aesara-devs/aesara/doc/tutorial/debug_faq.rst

 If you are reading this, there is high chance that you emailed our mailing list and we asked you to read this section.
-This section explain how to dump all the parameter passed to ``aesara.function()``.
+This section explain how to dump all the parameter passed to :func:`aesara.function`.
 This is useful to help us reproduce a problem during compilation and it doesn't request you to make a self contained example.

-For this to work, we need to be able to import the code for all Op in the graph.
-So if you create your own Op, we will need this code.
-Otherwise, we won't be able to unpickle it.
-We already have all the Ops from Aesara and Pylearn2.
+For this to work, we need to be able to import the code for all `Op` in the graph.
+So if you create your own `Op`, we will need this code; otherwise, we won't be able to unpickle it.

 .. code-block:: python